-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment AVAILABILITY OF HOUSING Strategy HE- 1.3.1 Zoning Provisions Priority Housing Sites: As part of the Housing Element update, the City has identified five priority sites under Scenario A (see Table HE-5) for residential development over the next eight years.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment Zoning Provisions To accommodate the Regional Housing Needs Allocation (RHNA), the City will continue to: Provide adequate capacity through the Land Use Element and Zoning Ordinance to accommodate the RHNA of 1,064 units while maintaining a balanced land use plan that offers opportunities for employment growth, commercial/retail activities, services and amenities.
+Monitor development standards to ensure they are adequate and appropriate to facilitate a range of housing in the community.
+Monitor development activity on the Housing Opportunity Sites to ensure that the City maintains sufficient land to accommodate the RHNA during the planning period.
+In the event a housing site listed in the Housing Element sites inventory is redeveloped with a non-residential use or at a lower density than shown in the Housing Element sites inventory, ensure that the City has adequate capacity to meet the RHNA by making the findings required by Government Code Section 65863 and identifying alternative site(s) within the City if needed.
+Priority Housing Sites: As part of the Housing Element update, the City has identified five priority sites under Scenario A (see Table HE-5) for residential development over the next eight years.
 The General Plan and zoning designations allow the densities shown in Table HE-5 for all sites except the Vallco Shopping District will involve significant planning and community input.
 A specific plan will be required to implement a comprehensive strategy for a retail/office/residential mixed use development.
 The project applicant would be required to work closely with the community and the City to bring forth a specific plan that meets the community's needs, with the anticipated adoption and rezoning to occur within three years of the adoption of the 2014-2022Housing Element (by May 31, 2018).
 The specific plan would permit 389 units by right at a minimum density of 20 units per acre.
-If the specific plan and rezoning are not adopted within three years of Housing Element adoption (by May 31, 2018), the City will schedule hearings consistent with Govt.
-Code Section 65863 to consider removing Vallco as a priority housing site under Scenario A, to be replaced by sites identified in Scenario B (see detailed discussion and sites listing of "Scenario B" in Appendix B - Housing Element Technical Appendix).
-As part of the adoption of Scenario B, the City intends to add two additional sites to the inventory: Glenbrook Apartments and Community Development - Planning and Housing None Required IM Action completed Homestead Lanes, along with increased number of permitted units on The Hamptons and The Oaks sites.
-Applicable zoning is in place for Glenbrook Apartments and Homestead Lanes site would need to be rezoned at that time to permit residential uses.
-Any rezoning required will allow residential uses by right AVAILABILITY OF HOUSING HE-1.3.2 Second Dwelling Units The City will continue to implement the Second Dwelling Unit Ordinance and encourage the production Community Development - Planning None Required Con.
+If the specific plan and rezoning are not adopted within three years of Housing Element adoption (by May 31, 2018), the City will Community Development - Planning and Housing None Required IM Action completed Second Dwelling Units The City will continue to implement the Second Dwelling Unit Ordinance and encourage the production of second units.
+Community Development - Planning None Required Con.
 Not an action item.
-74 ADUs have been permitted through 2019.
+74 ADUs have been permitted through 2022 .
 The ordinance is regularly updated to comply with state law.
-Pre-approved ADUs Program is part of the 2020-2021 City Council Work Program.
+Pre-approved ADUs Program was part of the 2020-2021 City Council Work Program and has been launched.
+One property has utilitzed the pre-approved ADU program.